opensearch-project/opensearch-benchmark-workloads/pmc/README.md

 All articles that are included are licensed as CC-BY (http://creativecommons.org/licenses/by/2.0/)

 This data set is licensed under the same terms.
 Please refer to http://creativecommons.org/licenses/by/2.0/ for details.

-Attribution hint:

-You can download a full list of the author information for each included document from http://benchmarks.elasticsearch.org.s3.amazonaws.com/corpora/pmc/attribution.txt.bz2 (size: 52.2MB)